deepomicslab/plasmid_web/docs/Analysis_introduction.md

 These annotations provide valuable insights into the genome structure, genetic content, and functional diversity encoded in plasmid genomes.

 #### Functional annotation
-+ tRNA & tmRNA genes: tRNA and tmRNA genes, essential for protein synthesis and quality control, respectively, are detected using **ARAGORN** [4].
++ tRNAs & tmRNAs: tRNAs and tmRNAs are essential for protein synthesis and quality control, respectively.
+They are detected using **ARAGORN** [4].
 + Virulence factor annotation: Virulence factors are identified on plasmid protein sequences by **Diamond** [10] against **VFDB** [5] with identity > 60% and coverage > 40%.
 + Antibiotic resistance gene annotation: **RGI** [11] is applied on plasmid protein sequences against **CARD** [6] for antimicrobial resistance genes based on homology and SNP models.
 + Transmembrane protein annotation: Transmembrane proteins, which span cell membranes, are detected using **TMHMM** [7].